astropy/astropy/docs/units/equivalencies.rst

 Equivalencies are used by passing a list of equivalency pairs to the ``equivalencies`` keyword argument of :meth:`Quantity.to
-<astropy.units.quantity.Quantity.to>`, :meth:`Unit.to
-<astropy.units.core.UnitBase.to>` or :meth:`Unit.get_converter
+<astropy.units.quantity.Quantity.to>` or :meth:`Unit.to
-<astropy.units.core.UnitBase.get_converter>` methods.
-Alternatively, if a
+<astropy.units.core.UnitBase.to>` methods.
+Alternatively, if a larger
-larger piece of code needs the same equivalencies, one can set them for a :ref:`given context <equivalency-context>`.
+piece of code needs the same equivalencies, one can set them for a :ref:`given context <equivalency-context>`.

 Built-in equivalencies
 ----------------------